Tanq16/cli-productivity-suite/README.md

 ```

 ## Installation
 The first step is to install zsh.
-You will be asked to set up how the prompt looks.
-Just ignore that and set it up later or select random options.
-This will be changed later on.
+Enter your password when prompted to make zsh default (or do it on your own as per your wish).
 Execute the following on your terminal -
 ```bash
 sudo apt install -y zsh wget git wget https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh 2>/dev/null